 We wanted to get back to nature and do our part for the environment.

 South Niagara has great agricultural land.
 The soil is great for growing lavender.
 South Niagara needed a place for people to go and relax while also enjoying the great land this area has to offer.
 We provide this experience.

 We are going to keep planting and growing lavender plants on both properties until there are sea's of purple on both properties.
+We will be diversifying this coming year and will be planting sunflowers and pumpkins.
 We want to become the place where people can meet, relax, and enjoy the fruits of our labour on the rich land in beautiful South Niagara.